Azerbaijan’s Air Defense Units carry out combat firing (VIDEO) | News.az

 Azerbaijan’s Air Defense Units carry out combat firing (VIDEO)

-The Air Defense Units of the Azerbaijani Army carried out combat firing in line with the combat training plan for 2021, the country’s Defense Ministry told News.Az
+Azerbaijan’s Air Defense Units carry out combat firing at the combined-arms training range in line with the combat training plan for 2021, approved by the country’s defense minister, the Defense Ministry told News.Az.

-The main purpose of the combat firing was to improve military personnel's skills in using anti-aircraft mounts and further increase the combat capability of the units.
+The main objective of combat firing is to improve the military personnel’s skills in the management of anti-aircraft missile systems and increase their combat capability.

+During the firing, combat crews fulfill the standards for deploying the "Osa" anti-aircraft missile system at the starting position and preparing for combat usage.

-Combat crews of air defense assets professionally fulfilled tasks on destroying detected air targets of an imaginary enemy by practical firing.
+The anti-aircraft missile systems combat crews professionally accomplish tasks of detecting and destroying targets of an imaginary enemy by practical firing.